roicort/roicort.github.io/about.md

 </style>

-#### Innovate, improve, reinvent... *Make it Better*.
+#### Improve, reinvent, *Make it Better*.

-*Better*, it's a powerfull ideal, it makes me look to the world and want it more than anything to change it for the better.
+*Better*, it's a powerfull ideal, it makes me look to the world and want more than anything to change it for the better.
 But better cant be better if we dont consider everything, different voices, different points of view, different disciplines.
-That´s why I love to work in interdisciplinary projects, to work togheter, to leave things better than we found them.
+That´s why I love to work in interdisciplinary projects, to work in team, to leave things better than I found them.

 ## Profile
 Graduate of Information Technology in Sciences from the Area of Engineering and Sciences of the UNAM.
 Interested in the sciences and the arts, but especially in their intersection.